 “I imagine this was a very disturbing scene for the officers to have encountered.
 At this point there would have been a discussion with the investigating officers and the SIO as to what they want the Crime Scene Investigators to do at the scene.
 What was the forensic strategy?

 “You could spend weeks and weeks proving everything at a vast cost, when actually only examining a committed the crime.
-My priorities would be identification of the females, identification of the tools and the bin bags,” Sarah said.
+My priorities would be identification of the females, identification of the tools and the bin bags.”

-There’s still time left to book onto our next CSI Level 2 training course, which will be running from 9th-27th May 2022.
-Participants will learn about CSI best practice from Sarah Thirkell and our forensics team, and will be provided with a rapid refreshment on basic evidence recovery.
+There’s still time left to book onto our next CSI Level 2 training course.
+Participants will learn about CSI best practice from our forensics team, and will be provided with a rapid refreshment on basic evidence recovery.
 To find out more and book your place, please call us on 01235 426030 to speak with a member of our team or visit: https://alectoforensics.com/contact/